Harvey Weinstein’s Accusers Will Be Allowed To Confront Him In Court

 — New York Post (@nypost) May 28, 2018

-What’s more, New York City law enforcement said that, when it comes to the Weinstein case, prosecutors are deliberately moving “very slowly” to get all their proverbial ducks in a row — that, unless they’re sure about all the details, and feel confident that they can prove them beyond a reasonable doubt, they will not move forward.
+What’s more, New York City law enforcement said that, when it comes to the Weinstein case, prosecutors are deliberately moving “very slowly” to get all their proverbial ducks in a row.
+Unless they’re sure about all the details and feel confident that they can prove them beyond a reasonable doubt, they will not move forward.

 “He’s the most reviled sexual predator in memory.
 There are so many pressures on Weinstein to avoid a trial and take a plea.” https://t.co/Tnvp8cfoPy